edretcorproate/proj9408/README.md

 merchants.

 I will try to implement artificial inflation just to make things interesting.
 If this doesn't pan out please don't penalize me, because I know it will be difficult.
-However, I do know it is do able, even if it isn't for myself.
+However, I do know it is doable, even if it isn't for myself.

 The data it will manage goes like this, image, item name, item price, seller name, location of seller (in the game), quantity of items, taxes, item size
 (for clothing), item color, and item description.
 All of these will be unique to each item, so no item will have the same qualities.
 If something